armandbancila/lorenz-sz42/README.md

     output the encrypted letter, move onto the next letter

 When the output text is displayed, check to see if whether `LTRS` or `FIGS` is active before displaying a letter.
-This is similar to how SHIFT/CAPSLOCK lets you choose different symbols for the same code.
+This is similar to how SHIFT/CAPSLOCK lets you choose different symbols for the same keypress.